khalmatay/khalmatay/README.md

 ## Hi, I am Nurbek 👋

 Just a curious data-driven mind and problem solver.
+Test notifyAI

 Data Scientist and Software Developer with experience at Sparklab Indrive and Veon.